 The passage was a twisting corridor that sloped in a downward direction for several hundred feet, the air growing increasingly oppressive with each cautious step.

 At some point, I cannot say exactly when, I sensed a presence.
 More than one, actually.
-We were being watched, though careful scrutiny of the numerous deep passages branching off the corridor, or the way behind us, revealed nothing.
-I suspect Anne sensed it too as she moved so close I could feel her nervous breath across my neck.
+We were being watched, though careful scrutiny of the numerous deep passages branching off the corridor, or the passage behind us, revealed nothing.
+I suspect Anne sensed it too, for she moved so close I could feel her nervous breath on my neck.

-Eventually a gust of warm air presaged a sharp turn, and we entered a massive cavern, its sheer size swallowing the torchlight, leaving the walls and ceiling lost to darkness.
+Eventually a gust of warm air presaged a sharp turn, and we entered a massive cavern, its sheer size swallowing the torchlight, losing the walls and ceiling to darkness.

 Anne stifled a gasp at the daunting vista, a sharp intake that produced a faint echo.
 She turned to me, the yellowish torchlight casting deep shadows across her face.
 Uncertainty clouded her features.
 “What now?” she asked, wincing at the unwelcome echo her voice produced.
 She lowered her tone to a whisper.
 “This is much larger than I expected.”

 We reacted to a sound, like rocks tumbling down hollow steps.
 It had originated some distance from us, a few degrees to our left.
 I pointed with the pistol and whispered, “Follow the noise, yes?”